Aethina concolor

 The beetles are active during flowering periods and can produce many generations each year.

-The beetles don't enjoy the brighter coloured flowers, preferring the pale colours or white flowers.
-If found, remove the flowers from the tree and dispose of them.
-Give the hibiscus a regular feed with Yates Thrive Natural Roses Flowers Organic Based Pelletised Plant Food to assist with future flower production and reduce the overall stress on the plant.
+The beetles prefer pale-coloured or white flowers over the brighter colours.
+If you find beetles, remove the flowers from the tree and dispose of them.
+Give plants a regular feed with Yates Thrive Natural Roses Flowers Organic Based Pelletised Plant Food to assist with future flower production, plus reduce the overall stress on the plant.

-As an organic control, make a trap by setting out a few empty white or yellow ice cream containers, place underneath hibiscus plants, then half-fill with soapy water.
-Check traps every few days or so, empty and refill.
+As an organic control, make a trap by setting out a few empty white or yellow ice cream containers, place them underneath affected plants, then half-fill with soapy water.
+Check your traps every few days or so, empty, and refill.

 Symptoms

-Affected flowers will open with chewed holes and the foliage can also show signs of damage too.
-Healthy plants will detect the hibiscus beetle and drop the damaged flower buds, so if you notice flowers falling prematurely it can usually be taken as a sign of the beetle’s presence.
+Affected flowers will open with holes already chewed.
+Foliage can also show signs of damage.
+Healthy plants can respond to the hibiscus beetle by prematurely dropping damaged flower buds, so if you notice flowers falling off early, it's wise to check for beetles.

 Plants Impacted